iamkotwala/Hello-World/README.md

 # Small-Codes
-Just figurung how to using git.
+Just figuring how to using git.